christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 categories: mobile
 ---

-In many cases, the classic website (WWW) does not offer a great experience on the mobile phone or a tablet, that's why a mobile website (M) is usually created.
-I won't explain in this article the advantages of keeping two separate WWW and M web site.
+In many cases, the classic website (WWW) does not offer a great and tailored experience on the mobile phone or a tablet, that's why an mobile application or mobile website (M) are usually created.

 The purpose of this article is to present a best pratice about redirecting the user to the mobile app or the mobile website (M), which have a better experience on small devices.
 This redirection is usually done by opening a modal box asking the user if she'd like to be use the app on her phone.

 Such a redirection might be more tricky than it seems.
 I will precise in this paper the technical constraints and possibilities for the different platforms, in particular Android and IOS.
-This article is true when **the mobile app and the mobile website have the same ergonomy**, for example in the case of an hybrid app.

 #Asking the question : install or open the app ?